 Basic CRUD Operations Using Hasura GraphQL with Distributed SQL on GKE

 GraphQL is an MIT-licensed project originally developed at Facebook in 2012 and open-sourced a few years later.
-It is rapidly increasing in popularity with more than 29 million downloads to date.
+Two popular GraphQL projects, Hasura and Apollo, have reported download numbers of 29 and 33 million, respectively.
 Why?
 Think of GraphQL as a query language for APIs and a runtime for fulfilling those queries with your existing data.
 GraphQL provides a complete and understandable description of the data in your API, gives clients the power to ask for exactly what they need and nothing more, plus makes it easier to evolve APIs over time.
 GraphQL is also a robust technology and is being used in production at Facebook, GitHub, Pinterest, and Intuit.

 What is Hasura?